cucapra/turnt/README.md

 - `output`.
   This is a mapping from extensions to output files to collect from each test.
   For example, use `output.txt = "my_output.txt"` to collect `my_output.txt` after each text extension and save it in `<test-name>.txt`.
-  Use `-` to indicate the command's standard output.
+  Use `-` to indicate the command's standard output and `2` to indicate its standard error.
   The default is like `output.out = "-"`, i.e., capture stdout and save it in `<test-name>.out`.
   You can include this yourself or omit if if you want to ignore the standard output.
+- `return_code`.
+  The expected exit status for the command.
+By default, 0.

 Equivalently, you can embed options in test files themselves: